Article last updated on the 24th of January 2020.

 - Through a feature called “Active field mapping”, entities can be marked as active.
 This is useful for e.g. filtering out e.g. cases or projects that are archived or in other ways inactive.
 If Active Field Mapping is enabled and set up, the aggregation can be set up to only run on entities set to active.
 In this case, this setting remains deactivated.

 - Data aggregation runs whenever a change to data is made, which is what is needed for this configuration.
-However, situationally it is necessary to aggregate data regardless of change to data has been made.
+However, sometimes it is necessary to aggregate data regardless of change to data has been made.
 In these cases, aggregations can be set up to run on a schedule, e.g. once every day.
 This is done by enabling the “Run on aggregation scheduler”-option.
 An example of a scheduled aggregation could be “Number of overdue tasks”, where the CAML query would be relative to current date.

 - To filter the output of the aggregation to only consider documents that are tagged as reports and order them in descending order, we use filtering.
 Thus, the option is enabled.